-Go Croatia Sail Magazine: What should I pack for my trip?
+What should I pack for my trip with Go Croatia Sail?

 As you plan for your summer trip, it’s important you pack well to avoid spending money on things you already have at home, as Croatia is not cheap for replacing items you might have forgotten to pack (such as good brand sunglasses or flip-flops).
 You need to spend as much time as possible enjoying yourself, without wasting time hunting for things you left at home!

 The Obvious Stuff

 Here is a checklist of 8 of the more obvious items that you would need for your trip:

 - Passport and appropriate visas (for visa requirements to Croatia, see this article)